GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 # Sign up and onboard to TechPass

-This article walks you through the TechPass portal sign-up and onboarding process.
-Check the flow chart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the portal.
+This article walks you through the TechPass Portal sign-up and onboarding process.

 ## Audience